johnmorehouse/website/content/research.md

 **Works in Progress**

-- Environmental Externalities in Dynamic Stochastic Spatial Equilibrium
+- The Clean Air Act and the Spatial Distribution of US Electricity

+- Location Based Carbon Tax Subsides